 - 22215VIC Certificate I in Mumgu-dhal tyama-tiyt

 Career PathwaysThe Certificate I in Work Education is one way of getting your foot in the door for your dream career.
-You can gain employment at entry level in the hospitality industry in areas such as kitchen hand and events assistant
+You can gain employment at entry level in the hospitality industry in areas such as kitchen hand, events assistant and food production.

 Units Of Study